Harsh29004/Xieron-Privacy-Policy/README.md

 We use collected data solely for the following:

-* Enabling and configuring Xieron’s core features.
+* Enabling and configuring Astic’s core features.
 * Executing moderation actions (mute, ban, warn, etc.).
 * Improving stability, performance, and user experience.
 * Providing debugging support and bug resolution.